RGANJAM-786/AWS/VPC.md

 4. Logging
 VPC Flow Logs: A chargeable feature that records all network traffic flowing to and from the network interfaces in your VPC.
 This is used for debugging and monitoring traffic flow [31:44].

+AWS operates on a Shared Responsibility Model [08:45], where AWS provides the security tools, and the user (DevOps Engineer or Admin) is responsible for configuring them correctly.
+Both SG and NACL act as the last point of security before a user's request reaches the application

+The key takeaway is that security is a Shared Responsibility, meaning AWS gives you the tools, but it's up to you to configure them correctly.
+Both SG and NACL serve as the final security checks before network traffic reaches your application.

+Understanding the Two Layers
+The main difference between these tools is where they are applied.
+A Security Group (SG) acts as a virtual firewall for an individual EC2 instance (your server) .
+By default, a Security Group denies all inbound traffic, forcing you to explicitly create rules for everything you want to allow (like SSH on port 22 or web traffic on port 80).
+Importantly, SGs are stateful, meaning if you allow traffic in (inbound), the response traffic automatically is allowed out (outbound), and you can only configure Allow rules.

+In contrast, a Network Access Control List (NACL) operates at the subnet level, acting as the first layer of defense for all the resources within that subnet .
+The default NACL allows all traffic by default, but unlike SGs, NACLs let you create explicit Deny rules.
+They are also stateless, meaning you must explicitly define both an inbound Allow rule and an outbound Allow rule for traffic to flow in and out.
+The rules are processed in numerical order, making the NACL a powerful tool for administrators to enforce broad security policies, potentially blocking traffic (like a risky port) for an entire subnet, even if a Security Group tries to allow it.

+The Overlap and the Practical Test
+The video emphasizes that the NACL acts as a powerful override to the Security Group.
+In the practical demonstration, an application was running on a specific port (8000) on an EC2 instance.
+When the instructor explicitly Allowed that port in the instance's Security Group but simultaneously added a Deny rule for the same port in the subnet's NACL, the traffic was completely blocked.
+This confirms that the NACL acts as the first filter at the boundary of the subnet, preventing the traffic from ever reaching the Security Group of the instance.

+🛡️ Interview Answer: Security Group vs. NACLThe fundamental difference between a Security Group (SG) and a Network Access Control List (NACL) comes down to where they apply, how they process rules, and the kind of traffic they allow.1.
+Key DifferencesFeatureSecurity Group (SG)Network ACL (NACL)Scope (Where Applied)Instance Level (Applies to a single EC2 instance)Subnet Level (Applies to all resources in a subnet)Rules TypeAllow rules only.
+No explicit Deny.Allow and Deny rules.Rule ProcessingProcesses all rules before making a decision.Processes rules in order (lowest number first).NatureStateful (Inbound rule automatically allows return outbound traffic).Stateless (Must explicitly allow both inbound and outbound traffic).2.
+Practical Use Case and PriorityIn a real-world scenario, you use them together, but they serve different purposes and have a clear hierarchy:NACLs are the First Line of Defense .As an administrator, I use NACLs for broad, organizational security policies.
+For instance, if my company has a strict rule against using a specific port (like an insecure database port) across all environments, I apply a Deny rule in the NACL.
+This blocks the traffic for the entire subnet immediately.This is an excellent safety net against human error because the NACL checks traffic before it even reaches the instance.Security Groups are the Last Line of Defense .I use SGs for fine-grained, instance-specific access.
+If a web server needs port 80 and a separate database server needs port 3306, I define those specific allow rules in their respective Security Groups.I often configure SGs to allow traffic from other Security Groups, which simplifies rules by creating a "group of trusted servers" rather than managing hundreds of IP addresses.3.
+The Interview Takeaway (The Overlap)The most important point is the flow of traffic.
+If a rule conflicts, the NACL takes precedence.If I set an Allow rule in an EC2's Security Group, but the corresponding NACL has a Deny rule, the traffic will be dropped at the subnet boundary by the NACL and will never reach the instance.
+This is why you must ensure traffic is allowed at both the NACL and the Security Group level to successfully reach your application.